-While there are no magic bullets that target recovery, athletic performance enhancement, and injury prevention, good sleep hygiene may be today’s athlete’s closest thing to it.
+While there are no magic bullets that target recovery, athletic performance enhancement, and injury prevention, good sleep hygiene may be today’s athlete’s closest thing to it; however, when it comes down to nerve injury claims, you do have to find professional help.
 With today’s compressed competition and training schedules, lack of sleep quantity, quality and consistency are taking their toll.
 Interestingly, recent evidence suggests that elite athletes actually require a greater sleep duration and quality than the average individual, however, paradoxically they are getting two-to-three hours less sleep than the regular population, and demonstrate worse measures of sleep quality.
 The aim of this month’s newsletter and information packet is to highlight the consequences of poor sleep behaviors and provide the membership with evidence-based solutions to promote optimal sleep behaviors in NBA athletes.

 The Consequences of Decreased Sleep Duration & Poor Sleep Hygiene